HTTP-RPC/Kilo/README.md

 )).getResults();
 ```

-This list could then be mapped to a strongly-typed list of `Pet` instances and returned from a service method as follows:
+The results could be mapped to list of `Pet` instances and returned from a service method as follows:

 ```java
 public interface Pet {